cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

 Unit tests are found in the test/tests.js file.

 There are two different ways to execute the unit tests.
-The simplest is to open the test/test.html file in your browser (e.g. file:///<path to test/test.html>).
+The simplest is to open the test/test.html file in your browser (e.g. file:///path/to/test/test.html).
 Google Chrome works well for this.
 You can use the Chrome Developer Tools to debug any failed tests.